 The Takeaway

 College tuition can be a daunting expense.
-Setting up a dedicated account to save for college tuition can help streamline the process.
+Setting up a dedicated account to save for college tuition can help make the process much more manageable.
 There are accounts, like 529 plans, that are designed specifically to pay for educational expenses.

 In addition to savings, students and their families may rely on scholarships, grants, federal student loans, or even private student loans to pay for tuition and other educational expenses.